Dismiss Modal

 Follow-up care

-• Abnormal drowsiness or confusion
+• You have abnormal drowsiness or confusion.

-• Neck pain, stiff neck, or headache
+• You have neck pain, a stiff neck, or headaches.

-• Fever of 100.4°F (38°C) or higher, or as advised
+• You have a fever of 100.4°F (38°C) or higher, or as advised.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.